 At Wiggin we strive to live our values and be visionary, authentic, unified, responsible and excellent in everything we do.

 Applying each of our values, we are committed to legal compliance and ethical business practices in all of our operations, and as part of that we continually seek to improve our practices to combat slavery and human trafficking in all its forms.

-Wiggin LLP has several group companies, including a branch office in Brussels, and other England and Wales registered entities.
+Wiggin LLP has several group companies, including branch offices in Brussels and Edinburgh, and other England and Wales registered entities.
 Wiggin LLP has its head office in England and Wales.

 Our supply chain

 As providers of legal services, although our business and its supply chain has a limited risk of association with modern slavery and human trafficking, we have implemented an anti-slavery and human trafficking policy and have provided mandatory training to all staff raising awareness of modern slavery and human trafficking.